ISLA SOLEDAD - LAHUY ISLAND, CARAMOAN, CAMARINES SUR, PHILIPPINES

 No source of potable water supply.

-The drinking water supplies are from the mainland, but bottled waters are available in mini-stores in each barangay.
+The drinking water supplies are from the mainland, but bottled water is available in mini-stores in each barangay.

-Water for washing and bathing is available, but you need the patience to fetch water from the open pit wells.
+Water for washing and bathing is available, but you need to be patient to fetch it from the open pit wells.

 Communication Access